ileka2468/FicsitHosting/project/provisioning-system/host-agent/IMPLEMENTATION-SUMMARY.md

 - Split `ORCHESTRATOR_URL` into `ORCHESTRATOR_HOST` and `ORCHESTRATOR_PORT`
 - Added `HOST_AGENT_PORT` and `HOST_AGENT_API_KEY`
 - Updated variable naming for consistency
+- Added `USE_HOSTNAME_REGISTRATION` to register with container hostname in development

 **File**: `agent.py`